 4. Kona – Hawaii

-Hawaii has plenty of picturesque spots to sink into the ocean, but the Manta Ray Night Dive on Koina has got to be one of the best.
+Hawaii has plenty of picturesque spots to sink into the ocean, but the Manta Ray Night Dive on Koina has got to be one of the best spots for scuba diving in USA.

 This excursion sees you immersed in the fascinating world of these floating fish as they swoop after an algae dinner in the ocean waters.